 - Most of them offer very high image quality and (if you get a hybrid) the option to switch lenses (they can make a huge difference while they are not as gigantic and bulky as DSLR).

 - You need to do a careful research or have somebody advise you if you are new to the world of compact cameras.
 While you can find a good value for money, it’s not a cheap investment.

 - SD card storage limitations can be a pain.
 A lot of people end up taking more pictures than expected (trust me, I’ve been there) and run out of space.
 So, if you can afford it, get a card with a larger memory or take two.

 - SD cards are sneaky little devils if they are not safely sitting inside your camera.
 It’s incredibly easy to misplace them, particularly since you pack and unpack on a daily basis.
 It has happened before, and it will happen again.
 There is nothing worse than walking 900 km only to find out your photographic efforts have been lost.

-DSLR cameras are without question the most qualified candidates for capturing the incredible beauties of the pilgrimage.
+DSLR cameras are without question the most qualified candidates for capturing the incredible beauties of the pilgrimage, again I have this one but have never taken it on my Camino.
 Despite their size, it’s not uncommon to meet pilgrims carrying these tech beasts on their backs.
 Many are ready to sacrifice comfort for a few envy-inspiring photos.